Investiture of the Gods: The Heart of Bi Gan Cut Out

-King Zhou and Daji came to the completed Lutai.
-In order to win the trust of King Zhou, Daji went back to Xuanyuan Tomb and asked the foxes to transform into gods on the night of the full moon to create the feeling that the gods had descended on Lutai.
-King Zhou was delighted to see the gods descend, but Bigan, who was accompanying him, felt that the fox was smelly and unbearable, so he told Huang Feihu about it.
+Di Xin and Daji came to the completed Lutai.
+In order to win the trust of Di Xin, Daji went back to Xuanyuan Tomb and asked the foxes to transform into gods on the night of the full moon to create the feeling that the gods had descended on Lutai.
+Di Xin was delighted to see the gods descend, but Bigan, who was accompanying him, felt that the fox was smelly and unbearable, so he told Huang Feihu about it.
 Huang Feihu ordered his servants to follow the fox spirit back to the nest and then set fire to the fox den.
-Bigan peeled the fox skin and made it into a coat to present to King Zhou.
+Bigan peeled the fox skin and made it into a coat to present to Di Xin.
 This made Daji very angry, so she pretended to be sick and wanted to eat the rare heart "Linglong Heart" to cure her illness.
 She also asked the 9-headed pheasant spirit to transform into her sister Hu Ximei.
-Ximei told King Zhou that only Bigan had Linglong Heart in the palace.
+Ximei told Di Xin that only Bigan had Linglong Heart in the palace.
 Knowing that he was about to die, Bigan remembered the note that Jiang Ziya had given him before, and drank the talisman water according to the content to protect his 5 internal organs.
 After the heart was removed from the body by laparotomy, Bigan left the Meridian Gate and heard an old woman selling heartless vegetables.
 He asked her, “What if a person has no heart?”

 The old woman replied, “If a person has no heart, he will die.”
 Upon hearing this, Bigan bled to death.